danielalmazan-manager/portfolio-powerplattform_azure-savethechildrenmx/README.md

 ![Render](https://img.shields.io/badge/Render-46E3B7?style=for-the-badge&logo=render&logoColor=black)

 > **Enterprise Architecture Case Study** — End-to-end design and delivery of a secure, cloud-native case management system for one of the world's largest child-rights organizations, operating across multiple field offices in Mexico.

 ---

+> **⚠️ Confidentiality Notice**
+> This repository is a **public architecture case study only**.
+Per NDA agreements with the client organization, no proprietary source code, credentials, student data, or internal business logic is included.
+All references describe system capabilities at a design level to demonstrate architectural thinking, systems integration skills, and end-to-end project delivery.

+---